akshaypozath/Stock-Analysis/README.md

 -Analyze the sentiment of daily news headlines.

--Predicts whether the specific stock will go up or down based of Sentiment.
+-Predicts whether the specific stock will go up or down based off of sentiment.